 Where has the Happy Fish already been?

 Happy Fish has visited 16 great locations in the USA in 2016-2018, from river clean-up to restoration works or even dam removal projects.
-At the start of the year, Happy Fish travelled from New York to Canada and will be there until the end of April!
+At the start of the year, Happy Fish travelled from New York to Canada through to the end of April!
+Now, Happy Fish is back in New York with our ambassador Chris Bowser and on display for educational workshops.

-- April 24, 2019: Sackville, NB – hosted by the Atlantic Society of Fish & Wildlife Biologists during their Spring Seminar - 24April2019
+- April 24, 2019, hosted by the Atlantic Society of Fish & Wildlife Biologists during their Spring Seminar (Sackville, New Brunswick, Canada)

 - March 19, 2019, Fisheries and Oceans Canada Gulf Region office (New Brunswick, Canada)